gayatrirane04/gayatrirane04/README.md

  Hello everyone!
 I'm an undergraduate student and aspiring full-stack developer.
 I like to code and solve daily life problems and make stuff in easier .I like to deal with computer hardware as well !
 Pursuing Degree from a Hardware Core branch but wanna be a HardCORE_Software Engineer !

- >🌱 *I’m currently learnin Backend stuffs and Database management*

- >👯 *I am looking forward to a number of fantastic opportunities where I can demonstrate my abilities and pick up new knowledge.*
+ >🌱 *I am looking forward to a number of fantastic opportunities where I can demonstrate my abilities and pick up new knowledge.*

  ## Experiences 🚴
  - Worked on a **Bodymind** app based project